Get A Quote for Bike Insurance

 Porlock Hill - Exmoor (Cat 2)

-The southwest has some absolute brutal climbs.
+The southwest is home to some of Britain's steepest roads.
 There were a few we could have chosen here, with Haytor being the other strong contender.

 But we chose Porlock Hill because of its pure steepness.
 Dubbed the steepest A road in the UK, it climbs up onto Exmoor from the coastal village of Porlock.
 It has some epic views too.